aryadeep02/Getting-Better/Blogs/Prerequisites.md

 ## About Me

-I have foundational knowledge of Data Structures & Algorithms, Java, OOPs, DBMS, Computer Networks, and Machine Learning, along with hands-on experience in Full-Stack Development and Data Science projects.
+I have foundational knowledge of Data Structures & Algorithms, Git and GitHub, Java, OOPs, DBMS, Computer Networks, and Machine Learning, along with hands-on experience in Full-Stack Development and Data Science projects.
 Currently, I am focused on refining my problem-solving abilities, strengthening core computer science fundamentals, and building scalable backend applications using technologies like Spring Boot.

 My goal is to move beyond academic understanding and apply concepts professionally through consistent learning, practical projects, and real-world engineering practices.